Leadership Opportunities

 Leadership involves working effectively with other people to shape social reality and achieve organizational goals.
 It is a critical factor in organizational and career success.
 Every postdoc, no matter what field of endeavor, will face a variety of difficult leadership challenges.
 How these challenges are met will have a significant impact on the postdoc’s career and life.

-Schedule: September through March
+Schedule: October through March

 Program Objectives

-• Enhance awareness of personal style
+• Enhance awareness of your style and impact on others

 For more information or questions about the Postdoc Leadership Program, contact: